Jesus (1979 film): Filming

 Brian Deacon, a Shakespearean actor, was cast as Jesus for his "ethnically correct" olive complexion.
 In addition to 45 main actors, who were mainly Israelis, another 5,000 extras were involved in the filming.
 The filmmakers cast Yemenite Jews as background extras because, according to Eshleman, "their facial features have changed the least over 2,000 years."

 Filming began late November 1978 on location in Tiberias, Israel, which continued for 31 weeks throughout the country, including the cities of Tel Aviv and Jerusalem.
 During the production, Heyman revealed that the filmmakers "were required to re-film three days' work," because they "had shown eucalyptus trees in a variety of shots," when, "Eucalyptus trees were introduced to Palestine very much later".

-Deacon grew his hair and beard during the production, but producer John Heyman had decided for Deacon to wear a wig over his hair, and as well as a prosthetic nose so that he had a Mediterranean look.
-Former Jesus Film Project director Paul Eshleman, who was on location during much of the principal photography, revealed in the DVD's audio commentary that Deacon was so committed to the film and its message that he read several Bible translations a day in order to make certain that he properly presented Christ's teachings.
+Deacon grew his hair and beard during production, but Heyman had decided for Deacon to wear a wig, and as well as a prosthetic nose so that he had a Mediterranean look.
+Eshleman, who was on location during much of the principal photography, revealed in the DVD's audio commentary that Deacon was so committed to the film and its message that he read several Bible translations a day in order to make certain that he properly presented Christ's teachings.
 Because Deacon developed pneumonia during principal photography, doubles were used in certain scenes.
 Deacon's dialogue mostly comprises full-length passages of scripture, and he is scarcely depicted doing anything other than making miracles and uttering speeches.

-Eshleman revealed that Niko Nitai, the actor who played Simon Peter, became a believer during the shooting.
+Eshleman revealed that Niko Nitai (Simon Peter) became a believer during shooting.
 As for special effects, the film features puffs of smoke and transparent halos to indicate miracles and angel figures, and a hissing snake and a deep voiceover represent Satan.
 Heyman's original cut of the Jesus film ran for more than four hours.
 However, in consultation with Bright and Eshleman, he edited a shorter version for Campus Crusade.
 Just after filming, Heyman was not satisfied with the accent of the Israeli cast members and decided that they all should be dubbed over by English voice actors using the Received Pronunciation accent.